-At a very special location in the Swiss Alps, Brownline recently surveyed a drill job of 317 meters on behalf of our customer Zmoos SA.
+At a very special location in the Swiss Alps, Brownline surveyed a drill job of 317 meters on behalf of our customer Zmoos SA in the summer of 2021.
 This unusual drill job took place at a spectacular location: 80 meters under a mountaintop, at an altitude of 2000 meters.

 The town of Bagnes is located in the middle of the Swiss Alps and is surrounded by high mountain peaks.
 In addition to mountains, this area also contains many reservoirs, where hydroelectric power stations generate electricity.
 One of the largest in the area is the Lac de Mauvoisin reservoir.
 This reservoir is closed off by a 250-meter high dam and powers two hydroelectric power stations.
 The drill surveyed by us was for the construction of a water pipe for another hydropower turbine near Bagnes.